-Russia orders US to cut embassy staff in retaliation for sanctions - BBC News
+Russia retaliates over US sanctions

 - Reality Check: What are the sanctions against Russia?

+It was not immediately clear how many diplomats and staff members would have to stop working at the embassy, but Russian news agencies quoted sources as saying "hundreds" of people would be affected.

+Reuters news agency quoted an unnamed US embassy official as saying the embassy employed about 1,100 diplomatic and support staff in Russia, including US and Russian citizens.

-Russia also said it would respond in kind if Washington decided to expel any Russian diplomats.
+Russia also said it would respond in kind if Washington decided to expel any more Russian diplomats.

-It comes a day after President Vladimir Putin decried what he called "anti-Russian hysteria" in Washington.
+Russia's move comes a day after President Vladimir Putin decried what he called "anti-Russian hysteria" in Washington.

 The new US sanctions on Russia were overwhelmingly approved by both houses of Congress despite objections from the Trump White House.